European football teams set to lose billions without fans in stadiums

 Dougie Critchley, senior producer at Euro Football Daily, said the management of smaller run teams are looking at the government or Premier League to help them out financially.

 “It’s easy to say the government or the Premier League needs to bail them out.
-They definitely have moral obligation to try and help smaller clubs further down the pyramid, but it isn’t that easy,” Critchley said.
+They definitely have a moral obligation to try and help smaller clubs further down the pyramid, but it isn’t that easy,” Critchley said.

 “The U.K. is facing the prospect of the worst recession in a generation and the government have a lot of other issues to contend with,” he said.